rust-lang/book/nostarch/chapter20.md

 }
 ```

-Listing 19-13: A hypothetical definition of the `Iterator` trait using generics
+Listing 20-14: A hypothetical definition of the `Iterator` trait using generics

-The difference is that when using generics, as in Listing 19-13, we must
+The difference is that when using generics, as in Listing 20-14, we must
 annotate the types in each implementation; because we can also implement
-`Iterator<``String``> for Counter` or any other type, we could have multiple
+`Iterator<String> for Counter` or any other type, we could have multiple
 implementations of `Iterator` for `Counter`.
 In other words, when a trait has a
 generic parameter, it can be implemented for a type multiple times, changing
 the concrete types of the generic type parameters each time.
 When we use the